Aztec networks overview

 Alpha (Mainnet)

 Alpha is the Aztec mainnet in its initial operational phase, with governance, networking, and transaction processing fully active.
-Alpha is live but early — bugs, including critical ones, are expected.
+Alpha is live but early, so bugs (including critical ones) are expected.
 For a full explanation of what this means, see the Alpha Network page.

 Overview